WILBURNHUANG/WILBURNHUANG.github.io/_posts/2019-11-02-All-That-Jazz-Review.md

 ---
-title: "A magnificent talk with death and soul."
+title: "A magnificent talk with death and soul.
+[All That Jazz]"
 date: 2019-11-02
 tags: [mental thriller, dance movie]
 category: review